-When someone is looking for a heroin addiction treatment program in Fort Worth, TX, there are a variety of programs available depending on the severity of the case.
+When someone is looking for a heroin addiction treatment program, there are a variety of programs available depending on the severity of the case.
 The options are inpatient or residential, intensive outpatient, or outpatient programs.
 Which one would work best will hinge on the specific needs of the person.
 There are benefits and drawbacks to each kind of program.

 What Is IOP?